metabolicdata/core/docu/fundamentals/formats.md

 ## Kafka

-Kafka topics are stream storages for events
+Kafka topics are stream storages for events.

 [More on Kafka](https://kafka.apache.org/documentation/#intro_concepts_and_terms)